 Quality over Quantity when Simplifying

 Just a little reminder as you work through your plans and gift-giving ideas this Christmas, even though you are working to simplify your Christmas, it’s best to choose quality over quantity.
 Choose a couple of memorable traditions to do versus filling your time with many traditions that aren’t very meaningful.
-Choose fewer gifts, but make sure they are of good quality so they can be enjoyed for much longer.
-Spend more time with the people who are most important to you rather than cutting time short with them in order to spend time with people you don’t really even know.
+Choose fewer gifts but make sure they are of good quality so they can be enjoyed for much longer.
+Spend more time with the people who are most important to you rather than spending less time with them in order to spend time with people you don’t really even know.

 Are there tips and tricks that you have used in the past in order to simplify Christmas?
+Christmas time no longer needs to be stressful.
 What do you plan to incorporate this year?
 I would love for you to let me know below.
+Also, be sure to check out the other Christmas resources available next.

 You may also enjoy these posts: